Secukinumab

 What is secukinumab?

-Secukinumab (Cosentyx) is used to treat types of plaque psoriasis, psoriatic arthritis, ankylosing spondylitis, enthesitis-related arthritis, and non-radiographic axial spondyloarthritis, which are autoimmune conditions.
-Cosentyx is an immunosuppressant medicine that reduces the effects of a chemical substance in the body that can cause inflammation.
+Secukinumab (Cosentyx) is a prescription medication used to treat types of plaque psoriasis, psoriatic arthritis, ankylosing spondylitis, enthesitis-related arthritis, hidradenitis suppurativa (HS), and non-radiographic axial spondyloarthritis, which are autoimmune conditions.
+Secukinumab is a monoclonal antibody that targets interleukin-17A (IL-17A), a protein involved in the inflammatory process.
+Secukinumab helps reduce inflammation and related symptoms by blocking IL-17A.

 What is secukinumab used for?

-- moderate to severe plaque psoriasis in patients 6 years and older who are candidates for systemic therapy or phototherapy
+- Plaque psoriasis that is moderate to severe that covers large or many areas of the body for patients 6 years and older, who are candidates for systemic therapy or phototherapy.

-- adults with active non-radiographic axial spondyloarthritis (nr-axSpA) and objective signs of inflammation
+- Active non-radiographic axial spondyloarthritis (nr-axSpA) in adults who have objective signs of inflammation.

 Secukinumab side effects